stevearc/aerial.nvim/README.md

   -- Run this command after jumping to a symbol (false will disable) post_jump_cmd = "normal! zz",

+  lsp = {
+    -- Fetch document symbols when LSP diagnostics change.
+    -- If you set this to false, you will need to manually fetch symbols diagnostics_trigger_update = true,

     -- Set to false to not update the symbols when there are LSP errors update_when_errors = true,

     -- A list of all symbols to display.
 Set to false to display all symbols. filter_kind = {
       "Class",
       "Constructor",
       "Enum",
       "Function",
       "Interface",
       "Method",
       "Struct",
+    },
+  },

+  treesitter = {
+    -- How long to wait after a buffer change before updating update_delay = 300,
   },
 }